accessibility-exchange/platform/README.md

 1. Install [Nix](https://nixos.org/download/) for your system.
 2. Run `nix-shell`.
-3. If you are using docker run `dockerd-rootless&` after entering the nix-shell environment.
+3. If you are wanting to run dockers then follow the steps for your platform.
+   1. **Linux** On linux there are added aliases `dstart` & `dstop` that will start and stop the docker daemon which will run using rootlesskit.
+   2. **Other Systems** You will need to have docker installed and running.

 #### Available helpful aliases